turingschool/mod-0-curriculum/session4/index.md

 - Leaving feedback directly on homework gists.
 Make sure you're checking them.
 We'll reach out in slack if we have major concerns.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
 Always run ls after cloning
+- New FE capstone.
+If you've already started on yours, please delete your fork and restart.

 ### Other Notes